makerdao/auction-keeper/README.md

 be automatically terminated by the keeper the moment the auction expires.
 The keeper also automatically `deal`s expired auctions if it's us who won them.

-Bear in mind that this keeper is still a **work in progress**.
-Status as of 2019.07.24:
+This keeper is intended to be a fully-functional reference implementation.
+It may be used as-is, or pieces borrowed to develop your own auction trading bot.
+Status as of 2019.08.23:
  * Supports DSS 0.2.10
  * Unit testing completed
- * Testchain integration testing not started
+ * Testchain integration testing completed
- * Kovan integration testing not started
+ * Kovan integration testing not performed

 <https://chat.makerdao.com/channel/keeper>